adyxax/www/content/blog/terraform/caa.md

 ## Caveat

 Note that some DNS providers that offer hosting services will sometimes provision invisible CAA records on your behalf and it might not be obvious this is happening.
-For example if your domain is hosted on cloudflare and you use their `pages` service, they will add CAA records to issue their certificates.
-You will be able to see these records using your lookup tool, but not if you look at your cloudflare dashboard.
+For example if your domain is hosted on Cloudflare and you use their `pages` service, they will add CAA records to issue their certificates.
+You will be able to see these records using your lookup tool, but not if you look at your Cloudflare dashboard.

 # Opentofu code

-The following code examples will first feature a standard version (suitable for AWS, GCP and other providers), and one for cloudflare.
+The following code examples will first feature a standard version (suitable for AWS, GCP and other providers), and one for Cloudflare.
 Cloudflare records are built different than other providers I know of because the Cloudflare terraform provider does some validation by itself while others simply rely on their APIs.
-Another important difference is that terraform resources use a list of records as input, while cloudflare forces you to create one resource per value you need for a record.
+Another important difference is that terraform resources use a list of records as input, while Cloudflare forces you to create one resource per value you need for a record.
 Yes this will clutter your terraform states!

 ## Basic